seud0nym/tch-gui-unhide/utilities/restore-config/README.md

 - upgrade firmware without tediously re-entering all your configuration; and
 - restore configuration to a replacement device (even to a different Technicolor variant and firmware version) should a primary device fail.

+**A working internet connection is required on the device to be restored!**

 ## restore-config.sh Options
 ```
 Usage: restore-config.sh [options] <overlay-files-backup>